Achievable logoAchievable logo

 *Revocable trusts become irrevocable upon the death of the grantor.
 The trust agreement provisions may not be changed once the grantor passes away.

-The benefit of an irrevocable trust relates to its taxation.
-First, the trust is viewed as a taxable entity, which shelters the grantor from taxation.
+• The trust is treated as a separate taxable entity.
 If investment income is retained in the trust, it’s taxable to the trust.
-If it’s distributed to beneficiaries, it’s taxable to those beneficiaries.
-In most scenarios, the grantor is only taxed if they receive income from the trust.
+If income is distributed to beneficiaries, it’s taxable to the beneficiaries.
+In most cases, the grantor is taxed only if the grantor receives income from the trust.

 *Although estate taxes are not a concern for irrevocable trusts, contributions made to these trusts upon creation are subject to gift taxes.